 2. Reductions in emissions of sulphur dioxide resulting from the combustion of certain petroleum-derived liquid fuels shall be achieved by imposing limits on the sulphur content of such fuels as a condition for their use within Member States' territory, territorial seas and exclusive economic zones or pollution control zones.

-The visits focus on the maritime related provisions in the Directive and, in particular, examine the following processes:
+The visits focussed on the maritime related provisions in the Directive and, in particular, examined the following processes:

-1. The way in which Member States have implemented the provisions of the Directive through its transposition into national legislation and in complementary implementation measures.
-This includes assigning responsibilities within the Administration and the allocation of infrastructure and human resources in order to achieve the legislation’s objectives.
+1. The way in which Member States implemented the provisions of the Directive through its transposition into national legislation and in complementary implementation measures.
+This included the assignment of responsibilities within the Administration and the allocation of infrastructure and human resources in order to achieve the legislation’s objectives.

 2. The carrying-out of inspections, including the operational activities relating to inspections and fuel sampling conducted on board ships, record keeping and reporting.

-4. The use of Trial and Approval of Abatement Methods, including activities relating to abatement methods including the approval processes, trials, and alternative fuels.
+4. The trial use and approval of abatement methods, including activities relating to the approval processes, trials, and alternative fuels.

 5. The establishment and use of a sanction and penalty system for breaches of the national provisions adopted to implement the Directive.

 6. The fulfilment of the various information obligations that are required by the Directive.